iowa-caucus/iowa-tools/README.md

 - The initial implementation has been done in Python, using the Pandas library for table management.
 - The last few data releases from the Iowa Democratic Party has been parsed and converted to both JSON and CSV formats
 - GitHub allows web-based editing of text files and CSV files, including transparent review processes using Pull Requests.
-- The [out_data/to_validate](out_data/to_validate) directory contains CSV and JSON versions of the voting data, which should be validated towards evidence.
-Much has been done here, already, but not available and collected in a directly usable format.
 - There are utility functions for converting from JSON data to Pandas DataFrames and back to both JSON and CSV files.
 More conversion utilities should be easy to create.
 - The [iowa_tools/analyze.py](iowa_tools/analyze.py) module contains a simple framework for adding analyses and discrepancy checks.